Master of Public Health and Master of Science in Nursing (MPH/MSN)

 McLeod, Christopher (occupational heath and the social epidemiology of the working life course.)

-Morgan, Steven George (Health Policies, Access to medicines, Pharmacare, Pharmaceutical pricing, Prescribing appropriateness)
+Morgan, Steven George (Access to medicines, Pharmacare, Pharmaceutical pricing, Prescribing appropriateness)

 Naus, Monika (Communicable disease outbreak, control, vaccine, immunization, tuberculosis)